0xInfection/Bludger/examples/basic-python.md

     ```bash
     ./parasite.py --push pythontest
     ```
 - Time for the actual hack.
 Specify your command through the `-C` switch.
 You can specify multiple commands using bash separators liek `&&` or semicolons `;`.
+Also we instruct Parasite to save the runtime logs locally in a new folder named `mypage/`.
     ```bash
-    /parasite.py -s {username}/pythontest -T basic-python -C 'python hello.py && python yo.py'
+    ./parasite.py -s {username}/pythontest -T basic-python -C 'python hello.py && python yo.py' --save-logs ../mypage/
     ```

 Thats it!
+Now go ahead and check your results.
+Additionally if your scripts generate an output file, you can reclone the repository and checkout the output files.
+Parasite is as flexible as your thoughts!